mprsic/performa365docs/docs/howto/work_with_reports.rst

 RPT-USR01
 ^^^^^^^^^^

 By default, this report displays all active systems users.
 Total number of users is shown in the report header.
-The body of report shows
+The information shown in the body of the report consists of rows showing name, email, manager, creation date and last update for each user.
+To view deactivated users, select the checkbox labeled **Show deactivated users** in the reports section and click **Preview**.
+The report will show all users, both active and deactivated.
+Deactivated users will be shown in red.